deepkit/deepkit-framework/README.md

 npm install @marcj/marshal reflect-metadata
 ```

-Install `buffer` as well if you want to have Binary support.
+Install `buffer` as well if you want to have binary (ArrayBuffer, TypedArrays) support in browsers.

 ## Example Entity